Abbas192006/my-student-portal-project/README.md

 ## 🚀 How to Run

 1. Clone this repository or download the ZIP
 2. Open `login.html` or `index.html` in any web browser
-3. Explore the student dashboard UI!
+3. Use the login credentials below to access the dashboard

+**🔑 Demo Credentials**
+- Username: `lol@gmail.com`
+- Password: `11223344`

 ## 🧠 Note